MicrosoftDocs/azure-docs/articles/data-factory/quickstart-create-data-factory-dot-net.md

 ---

 # Create a data factory and pipeline using .NET SDK
-Azure Data Factory allows you to easily create and deploy pipelines that copy data from a source data store to a sink (destination) data store.
+Azure Data Factory is a cloud-based data integration service that allows you to create data-driven workflows in the cloud for orchestrating and automating data movement and data transformation.
+Uing Azure Data Factory, you can create and schedule data-driven workflows (called pipelines) that can ingest data from disparate data stores, process/transform the data by using compute services such as Azure HDInsight Hadoop, Spark, Azure Data Lake Analytics, and Azure Machine Learning, and publish output data to data stores such as Azure SQL Data Warehouse for business intelligence (BI) applications to consume.

 This quickstart describes how to use .NET SDK to create an Azure data factory.
 The pipeline in this data factory copies data from one folder to another folder in an Azure blob storage.

 If you don't have an Azure subscription, create a [free](https://azure.microsoft.com/free/) account before you begin.